poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 [audience applauds]

-I want to talk about another cause for optimism that I have, which is that the pro-privacy alliance a lot healthier and more vibrant.
+I want to talk about another cause for optimism that I have, which is that the pro-privacy alliance is a lot healthier and more vibrant.
 It's a lot bigger and stronger than, I think, a lot of us, even who are in it, often appreciate and realize.
 Even more so, it is rapidly growing.
 And, I think, inexorably growing.

 I know, for me, personally, every single thing that I have done, over the last six months, on this story, and all of the platforms I've been